 “Minnesota is also easy to hunt, no need to check your guns or purchase special gun licenses,” he adds.
 Fall is also an excellent time to bring the family and combine some fishing and fall color sightseeing during your stay.

 - Ruffed and spruce grouse season: Sept.
 19, 2015, to Jan.
 3, 2016

 - Sharp-tailed grouse season: Sept.
 19 to Nov.
 30, 2015

-- Shooting hours are half an hour before sunrise and sunset.
-The daily limits are 5 daily combine, 10 possession combine for ruffed and spruce grouse and 3 daily, 6 possession for sharp-tailed.
+- Shooting hours are half an hour before sunrise to sunset.
+The daily limits are 5 daily combined, 10 possession combined for ruffed and spruce grouse and 3 daily, 6 possession for sharp-tailed.
 Both cock and hen are legal game.